Globally Irreducible Weyl Modules: Complements to Theorem

 \subsection{Further Directions}

 Suppose now that $G$ is a split simply connected algebraic group over $\ZZ$ and $\lambda$ is a dominant weight.
 In a preliminary version of this manuscript, we asked to what extent is the following statement true: \emph{If $\mu$ is a dominant weight that is maximal among the dominant weights $< \lambda$, then there is a field $k$ such that $V(\lambda) \otimes k$ has $L(\mu)$ as a composition factor.} Certainly, it is false for $G = E_8$, $\lambda$ the highest root, and $\mu = 0$.
-Jantzen has recently shown that, apart from this one counterexample, the statement holds when $G$ is simple.
-Note that, in contrast to Theorem \ref{MT}, there is not an upper bound on $\car k$ that only depends on the rank of $G$.
-For example, take $G = \SL_2$, a prime $p$, and $d > p$ not divisible by $p$.
-Then $d-2$ is a weight of $L(d)$, so $L(d-2)$ is not in the composition series for $V(d)$.
+Jantzen has recently shown in \cite{Jan:max} that, apart from this one counterexample, the statement holds when $G$ is simple.
+Note that, in contrast to Theorem \ref{MT}, this result does not include an upper bound on $\car k$ that only depends on the rank of $G$.
+For example, take $G = \SL_2$ and pick a prime $p$ and a $d > p$ not divisible by $p$.
+Then $d-2$ is a weight of the irreducible representation $L(d)$ with highest weight $d$ over $\FF_p$, so $L(d-2)$ is not in the composition series for $V(d) \ot \FF_p$.